A questionnaire used to assess suicide risk, available in 114 languages.

 The Maternal-Child Mental Health Program is a program in the UW Psychiatry & Behavioral Sciences.
 The site is for healthcare professionals.
 Providing clinical services, training and workforce development, dissemination and implementation, and research and evaluation.

 The first weeks and months of being a new parent can be overwhelming.
 Perinatal Support Washington offers help navigating the mental health system, they provide information and referrals to local providers, and can complete a postpartum wellness plan.

 Adverse childhood experiences (ACEs) refers to traumatic events experienced in childhood that impact health over the lifespan.
 These include physical, emotional and sexual abuse, neglect, and/or family dysfunction.
-Learn more from the Population Health Guide about Specific ACEs linked to negative health outcomes in adulthood, including: experiencing homelessness, community violence, discrimination, and deportation or migration.
+Learn more about specific ACEs linked to negative health outcomes in adulthood, including: experiencing homelessness, community violence, discrimination, and deportation or migration.

 All Patients Safe: Suicide Prevention for Medical Professionals is a three- or six-hour interactive self-paced training course designed to address the public health crisis and provide the necessary tools to medical providers for preventing and educating patients about suicide.

 This course meets state licensure requirements for all medical professionals, including:

 ABOUT PROBLEM SOLVING TREATMENT

 Problem Solving Treatment (PST), also known as Problem-Solving Treatment – Primary Care (PST-PC), teaches and empowers patients to solve the here-and-now problems contributing to their depression and helps increase self-efficacy.

 Developed for use by medical professionals in primary care settings, an extensive evidence base shows that PST can effectively be provided in a wide range of settings and with a variety of providers and patient populations.